Mingding Doctrine

 (1:47:30)

 1. The church teaches us about the relationship between pastoring and being pastored.
-If we are not inside the church, such as in family relationships and workplace relationships, how should we establish healthy interpersonal relationships?
+If we are not in the church, such as in family relationships and workplace relationships, how should we establish healthy interpersonal relationships?
 Can we apply this spiritual principle?
-How to apply it?
+How do we apply it?
 Thank you, teacher, for your guidance.
 (Anqi)

 null